uhi22/foccci/README.md

 ## Finished Todos
+- [x] move as much as possible bottom layer components to upper layer, to allow population by JLBPCB
+- [x] adapt layout for changed footprints
 - [x] check/remove/correct the JLCPCB part numbers for all parts.
 Most parts now 0805.
 - [x] add protection diode for CP sense
 - [x] CP sensing